Limitations of Alarm Mapping for multi-area Front-ends

 The missed alarm was for swyd or some other place.
 Clx40e covers multiple locations because it generally hosts PLC devices.
 There are several other erlang front-ends which similarly cover many locations.

 I don't know the best way to handle this with our current features.
 Ideally (IMHO) finer grained mapping?
 Can you map a node to multiple alarm places?
 (But then you get the other alarms from other areas that aren't of interest.)
 Re-allocate devices to change erlang front-ends from a functional (e.g. PLC) focus to location focus?
 Use "virtual nodes" sort of like we did on clx58 where cmlrfa,b,c,d all point to the same clx58e erlang FE?
 That isn't without its problems either, mostly in difficulty of startup downloads.

-#1 Updated by Dennis Nicklaus over 1 year ago
+#1 Updated by Dennis Nicklaus almost 2 years ago

 - Status changed from Under Discussion to Closed

 Brian tells me (and he had already told Wally) that we can already do all this with Alarm Lists.
 See D59.